What the Eamus Catuli Sign Across Wrigley Field Actually Means

 Eamus Catuli, the billboard reads on a Sheffield Avenue rooftop just beyond right center field at the Friendly Confines.
 The signs are positioned on the left side of the upper facade of the Lakeview Baseball Club building, 3633 N. Sheffield Avenue, across the street from Wrigley Field.

-As we’re currently in the midst of the first Chicago Cubs homestand of the season, many people are wondering what exactly these signs are supposed to mean.
+As today is the Chicago Cubs home opener, many people are wondering what exactly these signs are supposed to mean.
 We’ll explain.

 What I've been waiting to see for decades, dreamt about it, and now it's reality @cubs #WorldSeriesChampions #EamusCatuli pic.twitter.com/Fk6vZwfgfo